 Mediterranean Breakfast Casserole with chicken sausage, kale, tomatoes, and feta cheese.
 This easy egg casserole requires only 5 ingredients, is easy to put together and is BIG on flavor!
 A low-carb, keto rustic breakfast perfect for sharing with family or meal prepping for the week.

-Load it up with veggies and breakfast protein like sausage, bacon or ham, and I’m happy as a lark!
+Load it up with veggies and breakfast protein like sausage, chicken, bacon or ham, and I’m happy as a lark!

 Starting my day with a hearty protein-packed breakfast is a surefire way of ensuring my energy stays high throughout the day, with no anxious cravings for sweets.